UweKeim/trello2gitlabextended/README.md

 # trello2gitlabextended

-This is a (manual) fork from https://github.com/TristanPct/trello2gitlab
+This is a (manual) fork from https://github.com/TristanPct/trello2gitlab with added support for attachments/uploads.

 *Convert Trello cards to GitLab issues.*